-I am not a big business executive so I probably don’t know much.
-But I have been an employer for nearly 45 years and I do know that staging an organized strike is NOT a smart way to increase your pay nor is it an effective way to improve your life.
-At one time, I employed about 78 people in a low-skilled, low wage, non-profit, service industry.
-So when it comes to the effects of a minimum wage hike, I know from personal experience, that employees are hurt by them much more than business owners.
+I know, I am not a big, successful business executive so I probably don’t know much.
+But I have been a business owner and an employer for nearly 48 years and I do know that staging an organized strike is NOT a smart way to increase your pay nor is it an effective way to improve your life.
+At one time, I employed about 78 people in a low-skilled, low-wage, non-profit, service industry.
+So when it comes to the effects of a minimum wage hike, I know from personal experience, that the employees are hurt by them much more than business owners.

 Several years ago, when the Federal government and the State of California both piled on simultaneous, scheduled minimum wage adjustments, before my employees became aware, I jumped the gun and gave everyone a raise equivalent to the coming mandated adjustment.
 That way I was perceived to be the caring, benevolent one rather than the government.

-Then I immediately sat down to determine how my company was going to pay for the added expenses.
-We would need to pass on the increased costs to our clients or decrease our expenditures by cutting operational costs.
+Then, before anyone really knew what was coming, I immediately sat down to determine how my company was going to pay for the added expenses.
+The government was not going to fund their folly; we would need to pass on the increased costs to our clients or decrease our expenditures by cutting operational costs.
 I chose to do the latter.
-I conducted formal evaluations of each of my employees, I analyzed their work schedules, and I planned internal adjustments to maximize productivity and minimize hours.
+I conducted formal evaluations of each of my employees, I analyzed their work schedules, and I planned internal adjustments to maximize productivity and minimize paid hours.
 When I was certain that I could cut 20% of my staffing time and still do all the work, I began a systematic process to reduce my staff.
 Yeah, that’s right.
 I fired the non-productive and non-essential personnel (NEP).
-After all, a marginally productive employee who may be tolerable at $6.00 is certainly NOT worth 7, 8,or even $15.
-I may have been born at night but it wasn’t LAST night.
+After all, a marginally productive employee who may be tolerable at $6.00 is certainly NOT worth 7, 8, or even $15.
+I may have been born at night, but it wasn’t LAST night.

-By the time the increases became effective, I was able to absorb the additional costs and still realize a stronger bottom line.
+By the time the increases became effective, I was able to absorb the additional costs and still realize a satisfactory bottom line.
 I would imagine that most businesses must have done similarly.

 But the real negative affect impacted much more than just those few people who were laid off.
 Initially, all the employees were excited about their “newly acquired wealth” but then they found themselves much worse off in just a few short months.